-If a client is unable to search for or acquire housing due to a documented, verifiable medical, psychiatric, legal, or financial problem that can be resolved within 30 days, they may be extended.
+If a client is unable to search for or acquire housing due to a documented, verifiable medical, psychiatric, legal, or financial problem that can be resolved within 30 days, they may be extended

-Extensions after 90 days must be approved by the Program Director and the Department of Homelessness and Supportive Housing.
-Shelter staff will submit extension requests using DHSH forms before the 90th day of a family's stay, and re-submit before the end of any extensions granted.
+Extensions after 90 days must be approved by the Program Director and the Division of Housing & Homeless Programs at the Department of Human Services.
+Shelter staff will submit extension requests using DHS forms before the 90th day of a family's stay, and re-submit before the end of any extensions granted.